sr99622/libonvif/README.md

 &nbsp;

 For maximum performance, the client-server configuration is recommended.
 Onvif GUI has a proxy server that will buffer the camera streams, providing a consistent low latency interface to the rest of the network.
 Additionally, this configuration isolates the cameras, blocking all traffic between the cameras and the internet.
 Isolating cameras on a private subnet may require a DHCP server for ip address assignments.
 It may also be possible to assign static IP addresses to all cameras, but a DHCP server is recommended.
-Please see the DHCP Servers section for detailed instructions on how to configure a DHCP server on the Onvif GUI host machine.
+Please see DHCP Servers in the Notes section for detailed instructions on how to configure a DHCP server on the Onvif GUI host machine.

 &nbsp;